themadacro/patterns-in-music/01 - Intervals and chords.md

 between E and G is a _minor third_ and Eb and G is a _major third_

-Thus, basic chords (both major and minor) are made up of a _major third_ and a _minor third_, the only difference being which one comes first  (ie, C is major-minor, and Cm is minor-major)
+Thus, basic chords (both major and minor) are made up of a _major third_ and a _minor third_, the difference being which one comes first  (ie, C is major-minor, and Cm is minor-major)

 More complex chords are similarly created by adding more thirds.
 The C7 chord is